swcarpentry/git-novice/instructors.md

     - discard the remote file, `git checkout --ours conflicted_file.txt`
     - discard the local file, `git checkout --theirs conflicted_file.txt`

     You still have to `git add` and `git commit` after this.
+This is particularly useful when working with binary files.

 ## [Open Science](10-open.html)

 ## [Licensing](11-licensing.html)

-We teach about licensing because:

-- questions about who owns what, or can use what, arise naturally once we start talking about using public services like GitHub to store files; and
-- the discussion gives learners a chance to catch their breath after what is often a frustrating couple of hours.
+We teach about licensing because questions about who owns what, or can use what, arise naturally once we start talking about using public services like GitHub to store files.
+Also, the discussion gives learners a chance to catch their breath after what is often a frustrating couple of hours.

 ## [Hosting](12-hosting.html)